Big1533/sdl_android_guides/docs/Creating a Cloud App Store/index.md

 ## Creating a Cloud App Store
 A new feature of SDL 5.1 allows OEMs to offer an app store that lets users browse and install remote cloud apps.
-If the cloud app requires the user to login with their credentials, the app store can use an authentication token to automatically login the user after their first session.
+If the cloud app requires users to login with their credentials, the app store can use an authentication token to automatically login users after their first session.

 ### User Authentication
 App stores can handle user authentication for the installed cloud apps.
 For example, users can log in after installing a cloud app using the app store.
 After that, the app store will save an authentication token for the cloud app in the local policy table.
 Then, the cloud app can retrieve the authentication token from the local policy table and use it to match the websocket connection with a particular user.
-Additionally, `CloudAppVehicleID` can be used to identify the head unit.
+Optionally, `CloudAppVehicleID` can be used to identify the head unit.

 !!! note
 OEM app stores can be either mobile apps or cloud apps.